Working times and overtime are regulated by Chapter two of the Basic Conditions of Employment Act.

-However this does not mean that an employee must always work a 45 hour week before overtime kicks in.
-The normal hours would be as per the contract signed by the employer and employee, and could be less than 45 hours.
-If the employee normally works a 40 hours week, then any hours over 40 would be regarded as overtime.
+However, this does not mean that an employee must always work a 45 hour week before overtime kicks in.
+The normal hours would be as per the contract signed by the employer and employee and could be less than 45 hours.
+If the employee normally works 40 hours a week, then any hours over 40 would be regarded as overtime.

 Those earning above the threshold need to negotiate with their employer what their normal hours would be and this could be more than 45 hours.

 Meal breaks are not included in the calculation of working hours and are unpaid.
-(However an employee must be paid for the portion of a meal break that exceeds 75 minutes, unless they live on the premises.)
-So if an employee works a nine hour day and has an hour meal break, they will be on site for 50 hours a week, but are still seen as working for only 45 hours.
-A meal break is normally an hour, but can be reduced to 30 mins by contractual agreement.
+(However, an employee must be paid for the portion of a meal break that exceeds 75 minutes, unless they live on the premises.)
+So if an employee works a nine-hour day and has an hour meal break, they will be on-site for 50 hours a week but are still seen as working for only 45 hours.
+A meal break is normally an hour but can be reduced to 30 mins by contractual agreement.

 Overtime can not be compulsory, and an employee cannot be expected to work overtime on short notice unless they have contractually agreed to do so.
-Having said this, an employee cannot refuse to work overtime if the work required must be done without delay owing to circumstances which the employer could not have planned for, such as repairing a machine which has broken down.
+Having said this, an employee cannot refuse to work overtime if the work required must be done without delay owing to circumstances which the employer could not have planned for, such as repairing a machine that has broken down.

 By agreement, the employer may give the employee paid time off instead of paying the employee for overtime.
-In this case the employer must give the employee time off calculated using the same formulas (ie. one and a half or double the hours, depending on when the overtime was worked).
+In this case, the employer must give the employee time off calculated using the same formulas (ie. one and a half or double the hours, depending on when the overtime was worked).
 This time off should be granted within one month of the overtime being worked, although this can be extended to one year by agreement.
 The parties can also agree to a combination of pay and time off.

 Employees who earn over the threshold have no right to demand extra pay for working overtime.
 Nor can they demand time off for overtime worked.
 However, they still must agree to any overtime and cannot be forced to work overtime, or work overtime without compensation, unless they have agreed to do so.
 Whereas they don’t have a right to demand these things, they do have a right to negotiate for them.